-“This approach brings us one step closer to early intervention,” says Ioannis Paschalidis, a coauthor on the paper and a BU College of Engineering Distinguished Professor of Engineering.
+“This approach brings us one step closer to early intervention,” says Yannis Paschalidis, a coauthor on the paper, CISE faculty affiliate, and a BU College of Engineering Distinguished Professor of Engineering.
 He says faster and earlier detection of Alzheimer’s could drive larger clinical trials that focus on individuals in early stages of the disease and potentially enable clinical interventions that slow cognitive decline: “It can form the basis of an online tool that could reach everyone and could increase the number of people who get screened early.”

 The research team trained their model using audio recordings of neuropsychological interviews from over 1,000 individuals in the Framingham Heart Study, a long-running BU-led project looking at cardiovascular disease and other physiological conditions.
 Using automated online speech recognition tools—think, “Hey, Google!”—and a machine learning technique called natural language processing that helps computers understand text, they had their program transcribe the interviews, then encode them into numbers.
 A final model was trained to assess the likelihood and severity of an individual’s cognitive impairment using demographic data, the text encodings, and real diagnoses from neurologists and neuropsychologists.